sourabh-bhatt/FSJS/ARTICLES/ARTICLE-4/article4-readme.md

 %[https://codepen.io/sourabh-bhatt/pen/dyjxdWO]

 Here, the selector is applying its chained property.
 Which is basically selecting all the classes mentioned in the list element.
+It will apply the property on all of the elements.

 ### Combined Selector